HeinPauwelyn/WebVR/README.md

 # WebVR

 See here a list of the demo's.
-Code on GitHub Tutorials on YouTube.
+Code on GitHub and tutorials on YouTube.

 - [Train][2]
 - [Temple][3]